sy77777en/video_annotation_folk/labels_markdown/lighting_setup/shadow_pattern/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video features distinct shadow patterns or gobo lighting effects other than Venetian blinds, window frames, foliage, or the subject's shape.
+- The video features distinct or dynamic shadow patterns or gobo lighting effects other than Venetian blinds, window frames, foliage, or the subject's shape.

 </details>